AntonioFeijaoUK/www-antoniofeijao-com/docs/pages/list-of-links-for-websites-with-updates-on-cyber-security-and-computer-science.md

 ---
 layout: default
-title: List of links and webpages for updates on Cyber Security
+title: List of links and websites with updates on Cyber Security and Computer Science Knowledge
 permalink: /cyber-security-updates/
 ---

-*WORK IN progress*
+This page will be always >> work in progress <<

-List of links and webpages with updates on Cyber Security
+List of links for websites with updates on Cyber Security and other knowledges areas on Computer Science Knowledge

-# Security updates

 ----